PrenerLab/EcometricsArson/docs/04-createData-vacancy.md

 ## Open Grid Data

 The grid data have a large number of variables from a prior study.
-We’ll start by cleaning them up and adding them to
+We’ll start by cleaning them up on import:

 ``` r
 vacancy <- st_read(here("data", "raw", "vacancy"), stringsAsFactors = FALSE) %>%